bongtrop/psgen/README.md

 psgen is a powershell payload generator tool for hacking.
 It can be used to generate, minify, and encode the powershell payload (e.g., reverse-shell, download-file, runas) to copyable text format.

+*NOTE : This project creates for helping me to generate the copyable powershell payload and run it on window cmd shell.*

 ## Installation